 You will cry.
 You will be angry and resentful.
 Why did he move on so quickly and why does HE get to be happy?
 Focus on YOU, not him.
 He or she is just lonely.
 They didn’t forget about your marriage or you, and they are still grieving the divorce.
 They are just numbing their pain with a new relationship.

 9. Some of your married friends are going to dump you, because they don’t want to go out as a threesome, they want to go out with couples.

 And, they might be afraid that hanging around a divorced person might be contagious.
 It’s hurtful but understand that it’s about them, not you.
 But, some of your married friends will be there for you at a level you never imagined, and it will touch you beyond belief.

 10. People are going to set you up on blind dates, and when you go on some of them, you will be sitting there dipping your bread in olive oil, and thinking, ‘How could so and so possibly think this was a good match?’

-Just try to have fun and think of it as a new experience and someone who might enrich your life in some other way–even if romance is out of the question.
+Just try to have fun and think of it as a new experience and someone who might enrich your life in some other way–even if dating and romance is out of the question.
 In other words, don’t be a bitch about it.

 11. You will be getting take-out with your kids more than ever before.